hCG Tumor Marker

 - I heard that some athletes may be tested for hCG.
 Why is that?

 Some athletes, including professional and international athletes, must submit to tests that detect steroids and other performance-enhancing substances.
 These athletes are often tested throughout their careers to ensure that no 'doping' occurs.
-Urine tests can detect about 200 compounds, including steroids and other anabolic substances, erythropoietin, and substances that cause false-negative results (masking agents).
+Urine tests can detect about 200 compounds, including steroids and other anabolic substances, erythropoietin, and substances that cause false-negative results (masking agents) to hide illicit substance use.
 Sports organizations specify which compounds they might be looking for by doing a complete screen.

 Some athletes who use steroids take beta-hCG to reverse shrinking of their testicles, which can be a side effect of steroids.
 Thus, some athletes may be tested for hCG to help identify steroid use.
-(For more on this, see the article on Drugs of Abuse Testing.)
+(For more on this, see the article on Drug Abuse Testing.)

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*